Smoking: Physiology

 Inhaling the vaporized gas form of substances into the lungs is a quick and very effective way of delivering drugs into the bloodstream (as the gas diffuses directly into the pulmonary vein, then into the heart and from there to the brain) and affects the user within less than a second of the first inhalation.
-The lungs consist of several million tiny bulbs called alveoli that altogether have an area of over 70 m^{2} (about the area of a tennis court).
+The lungs consist of several hundred million tiny air sacs called alveoli (an average of about 480 million in an adult lung) that together provide a very large surface area for gas exchange, often compared to the size of a tennis court.
 This can be used to administer useful medical as well as recreational drugs such as aerosols, consisting of tiny droplets of a medication, or as gas produced by burning plant material with a psychoactive substance or pure forms of the substance itself.
 Not all drugs can be smoked, for example the sulphate derivative that is most commonly inhaled through the nose, though purer free base forms of substances can, but often require considerable skill in administering the drug properly.
 The method is also somewhat inefficient since not all of the smoke will be inhaled.
 The inhaled substances trigger chemical reactions in nerve endings in the brain due to being similar to naturally occurring substances such as endorphins and dopamine, which are associated with sensations of pleasure.
 The result is what is usually referred to as a "high" that ranges between the mild stimulus caused by nicotine to the intense euphoria caused by heroin, cocaine and methamphetamines.